-Attack on prison in Afghanistan continues; at least 11 dead
+Islamic State attack on Afghan prison, killing 11, rages on

-KABUL, Afghanistan (AP) — A complex attack by the Islamic State group against a prison in eastern Nangarhar province continued Monday and has killed at least 11 people, a local official said.
+KABUL, Afghanistan (AP) — An Islamic State group attack on a prison in eastern Afghanistan holding hundreds of its members raged on Monday after killing at least 11 people in fighting overnight, a local official said.

-Another 42 people have been wounded in the gunbattle that began Sunday evening, said Zahir Adil, spokesman for the provincial health department.
-He said the toll was expected to rise.
+Another 42 people have been wounded in the gun battle that began Sunday night in Afghanistan’s Nangarhar province, said Zahir Adil, spokesman for the provincial health department.
+He expected the toll to rise.

-The attack began when a suicide car bomb exploded at the entrance gate of the prison in Jalalabad, the capital of Nangarhar province.
-A number of assailants then opened fire on Afghan security forces.
-It wasn’t clear how many assailants were involved in the firefight.
+A suicide car bombing initially targeted the entrance gate of the prison in Jalalabad, Nangarhar’s provincial capital some 115 kilometers (70 miles) west of the capital, Kabul.
+Islamic State militants then opened fire on Afghan security forces guarding the facility.

-A number of prisoners have escaped during the attack, said another provincial official, who spoke on condition of anonymity because he was not authorized to speak to the media.

-The Islamic State group affiliate in Afghanistan, known as IS in Khorasan province, claimed responsibility for the attack.
+The Islamic State group’s affiliate in Afghanistan, known as IS in Khorasan province, claimed responsibility for the attack.
 The affiliate is headquartered in Nangarhar province.

+The motive of the attack wasn’t immediately clear.
+However, some prisoners have escaped during the fighting, said another provincial official, who spoke on condition of anonymity because he was not authorized to speak to journalists.

 The prison houses about 1,500 inmates, of which several hundred are believed to belong to the Islamic State group affiliate in Afghanistan.